What does it feel like to realize that you have a failed marriage and you’re getting divorced?

 Then if you’re able to, write down what is going on for you in that moment.
 For example, I’m angry with my brother because he’s not playing fair.
 And you will have a childhood incident with your brother that is the space the current day situation took you to.

-We provide support for anyone going through a divorce.
-We’re here to support you to have a peaceful divorce.
+We provide support for anyone getting divorced.
+Our program supports you to have a peaceful divorce